WhatsApp Business API Pricing Explained (2026): Per-Message Rates After July 2025 Change

 3. Build an Inbound-First Strategy

-Service conversations (customer-initiated) are cheapest.
+Service conversations (customer-initiated) are free.
 Design your WhatsApp strategy to pull customers into conversations rather than pushing outbound messages.
 CTAs on your website, social posts that say "message us on WhatsApp," and click-to-WhatsApp ads all generate cheaper service conversations compared to outbound campaigns.

 4. Choose a BSP With No Per-Message Markup